FinalsClub/karmaworld/README.md

 ## External Service Dependencies

 Notice: This software makes use of external third party services which require accounts to access the service APIs.
 Without these third parties available, this software may require considerable overhaul.

 ### Filepicker
 This software uses [Filepicker.io](https://www.inkfilepicker.com/) for uploading files.
-This requires an account with Filepicker and some additional third party file hosting site where Filepicker may send uploaded files.
+This requires an account with Filepicker.

+Filepicker requires an additional third party file hosting site where it may send uploaded files.
+For this project, we have used Amazon S3.

+Filepicker will provide an API key.
+This is needed by the software.

 ### Amazon S3

+#### for Filepicker
 This software uses [Amazon S3](http://aws.amazon.com/s3/) as a third party file hosting site.
 The primary use case is a destination for Filepicker files.
+The software won't directly need any S3 information for this use case; it will be provided directly to Filepicker.

+#### for Static File hosting
-A secondary use case is hosting static files.
+A secondary use case for S3 is hosting static files.
+The software will need to update static files on the S3 bucket.
+In this case, the software will need the S3 bucket name, access key, and secret key.

-To obviate the need for hosting static files through S3 (noting it still serves a different purpose), see the workaround noted [in this Github ticket](https://github.com/FinalsClub/karmaworld/issues/192#issuecomment-30193617).
-For good measure, that workaround is repeated here.
-Make the following changes to `karmaworld/settings/prod.py`:
+The code assumes S3 is used for static files in a production environment.
+To obviate the need for hosting static files through S3 (noting that it still might be necessary for Filepicker), a workaround was explained [in this Github ticket](https://github.com/FinalsClub/karmaworld/issues/192#issuecomment-30193617).

+That workaround is repeated here.
+Make the following changes to `{project_root}/karmaworld/settings/prod.py`:

 1. comment out everything about static_s3 from imports
 2. comment out storages from the `INSTALLED_APPS`